Appointeeship | Becoming a DWP Benefits Appointee

 Appointeeship - FAQ's

-Once appointed, the appointee has legal responsibilities and must act in the best interests of the person they represent and understand the 5 underpinning principles of the Mental Capacity Act 2005.
+Once appointed, the appointee has legal duties.
+They must act in the best interests of the person they represent, and they must follow the five principles set out in the Mental Capacity Act 2005.

-View this video on the Money Carer YouTube channel
+View a video about this FAQ on the Money Carer YouTube channel

 Yes.